hanslhansl/rainbow-six-siege-weapon-statistics/README.md

 ## Reload time
 Ubisoft provides values for the duration of reload animations, i.e. the time between hitting the reload button and the operator reaching an idle position again, in-game.
 However, these values aren't really gameplay relevant.
 More relevant is the time between the ammo counter reaching $0$ (or $1$ in case of a tactical reload and a bullet in the chamber) and again displaying something else (e.g. $30$).
 This is the definition I am using, partly because it is much easier to automatically measure.

 Reload times differ for tactical vs. full reload.
 The angled grip increases the reload speed.
-I couldn't figure out the mathematical correlation so I measured all 4 (2 for weapons without grip) separately.
+I couldn't figure out the mathematical correlation so I measured all 4 values per weapon (2 for weapons without grip) separately.